jcoglan/canopy/site/sequences.md

 Here we see that `tree.string` is the same as `tree.elements[1]`, and `tree.number` is the same as `tree.elements[3]`.
-These labels make it much easier to navigate the tree and help keep your code readable.
+These labels make it much easier to navigate the tree, and reduce the amount you need to change your code if elements are added or removed from a sequence.